- Imagine staying in a boutique hotels with world famous monuments around;

 Arrive in Tashkent, welcome at the airport, and transfer to the hotel for check-in.
 Time for rest.
 You will find our guide/driver with a sign, written your name/s.

 Day 2.
-SIGHTSEEING IN TASHKENT
+SIGHTSEEING IN TASHKENT (with a local guide)

-After breakfast and some time for rest, you will start your Best of Uzbekistan sightseeing journey full of cultural discoveries.
+After breakfast and some time for rest, you will start your Best of Uzbekistan Guided sightseeing journey full of cultural discoveries.
 In the morning we invite you to visit the most traditional and ancient part of Tashkent, where you will visit the old madrasahs, mosques, minarets, and mausoleums of Central Asian Silk Road architecture then we will move to see the best cultural attractions of Tashkent.
 During the visit you can visit:

 Central Asian Plov Center is one of the best attractions of Uzbekistan.
-This is a place where you can see the preparation and of the king of the Uzbek cuisine – Plov and taste it.
+This is a place where you can see the preparation of the king of Uzbek cuisine – Plov and taste it.

 Overnight in Tashkent.